-The FY21 RTRP Investigator-Initiated Research Award is intended to support studies that have the potential to make an important contribution to reconstructive transplant research, patient care, and/or quality of life.
+The FY23 RTRP Investigator-Initiated Research Award is intended to support studies that have the potential to make an important contribution to reconstructive transplant research, patient care, and/or quality of life.
 Though the RTRP Investigator-Initiated Research Award mechanism supports groundbreaking research, all projects must demonstrate solid scientific rationale with military-relevant utility.
 Important aspects of this award mechanism include:

 Areas of Interest

-To meet the intent of the FY21 RTRP Investigator-Initiated Research Award mechanism, applicants must address at least one of the FY21 RTRP Investigator-Initiated Research Award Focus Areas listed below (select both a bolded Focus Area and the appropriate subtopic):
+To meet the intent of the FY23 RTRP Investigator-Initiated Research Award mechanism, applicants must address at least one of the FY23 RTRP Investigator-Initiated Research Award Focus Areas listed below (select both a bolded Focus Area and the appropriate subtopic):

-The anticipated total costs budgeted for the entire period of performance for an FY21 RTRP Investigator-Initiated Research Award will not exceed $1M for Single PI applications, $1.5M for applications submitted under the Multiple PI Option, $250,000 for applications submitted under the Retrospective Focus Area Single PI Option, and $375,000 for applications submitted under the Retrospective Focus Area Multiple PI Option.
+The anticipated total costs budgeted for the entire period of performance for an FY23 RTRP Investigator-Initiated Research Award should not exceed $1M for Single PI applications and $1.5M for applications submitted under the Multiple PI Option.
+Refer to Section II.D.5, Funding Restrictions, for detailed funding information.